 825 Ostrom Ave.

 - Weekly Friday service during fall and spring at 7 p.m.; during winter at 6 p.m., followed by free Shabbat dinner.
-RSVP on the Chabad House Facebook page, by email, or call 315.424.0363.
+For more information, email email@example.com or call 315.424.0363.

 - Shabbat morning Minyan: Saturday, 10:30 a.m., followed by free Shabbat lunch